 - Feed lots of details through the body.
-Teach something and talk about your stories that will keep them engaged on your content.
+Teach something, and talk about your stories that will keep them engaged with your content.

 - End it with a call to action.
 Let the audience know what action you want them to take – if you want them to join you on your course, tell them.
 The best way to authenticity is to call people out on the things they’re doing.

-I was able to speak on stage at these other places because I had the authority that came from experiences which allowed me to launch a course or program or create jobs.
+I was able to speak on stage at these other places because I had the authority that came from experiences that allowed me to launch a course or create jobs.

-The reason why you should be a speaker is not because you want to be on stage and be famous, it’s because it gives you access to the other speakers which make them respect you.
+The reason why you should be a speaker is not that you want to be on stage and be famous.
+It’s because it gives you access to the other speakers which makes them respect you.

 I’m a really good digital marketer, and I have a really good product.
-And it’s not about why you should buy my stuff, but who I want to serve and what I care about and having an authentic, believable, credible mission.
+It’s not about why you should buy my stuff but who I want to serve and what I care about, and having an authentic, believable, and credible mission.

 Oh, here’s the bonus.
 I had pictures with celebrities.

 With great authority comes great bonuses – when you’re good at what you do, this definitely counts as an extra!

 When you do that, you get to take pictures with celebrities, because when you’re a speaker…